run-ai/docs/docs/admin/integration/deepspeed.md

 ## Interactive Workflow

-Running this workload can be done through the UI / CLI / API.
-In this example we will run the image with the CLI:
+Use the UI, CLI, or the API to run the workload.

+Using the CLI:

 ```cli
 runai submit-mpi \--processes 2 -i